-As PPC platforms go, Pinterest is highly targeted, affordable, and 89% of users visit with the intent to purchase.
+As PPC platforms go, Pinterest is highly targeted, affordable, and 85% of weekly users have made a purchase from pins.
 Here’s how to get their attention with well-thought-out Pinterest Ads.

 Whether they’re looking for home decor ideas, time-saving life hacks, or fun activities to keep the little ones entertained, Pinterest is where people go to be inspired.

-If you want to promote your new products or services to 400 million active monthly users, Pinterest Ads could be a fantastic option for your business.
+If you want to promote your new brand or simply showcase your products or services to 578 million monthly active users, Pinterest Ads could be a fantastic option for your business.

 Why Pinterest?
 It’s highly targeted, extremely affordable compared to other pay-per-click (PPC) platforms, and uses images and videos to appeal to prospective customers.

 Best of all, many Pinterest users are actively looking to buy.
-According to the platform, 89% of users (or Pinners) use the site with the intention of making a purchase.
+According to the platform, 85% of weekly users have made a purchase from Pinterest pins.

 What are Pinterest Ads?